 This was a long day but worth it.
 From our hotel near Taormina, we had an early start to catch the Ferry in Milazzo at 9.30 am and cross over to Lipari, one of the 8 Eolian Islands.
 Lipari is the main island with a cheery atmosphere.
 And it is the base for touring all other Eolian islands.

 Lively streets with cosy cafés and cute shops, friendly locals who live there and a laid-back atmosphere.
 This is what awaits you.
-We visited the castle-citadel, which shows you the island’s ancient history, likely to date back to 5000 years B.C.
+We visited the castle-citadel, which shows the island’s ancient history, likely to date back to 5000 years B.C.
 We went for a lovely walk across the town on its main Corso Vittorio Emanuele to Marina Costa Lunga and back to the other end of the city.

 There are many boat excursions from Lipari, and you will see them advertised everywhere in town.
-The most popular boat tour is the one to experience the live volcano on Stromboli.
+The most popular boat tour is to experience the live volcano on Stromboli.
 Or to Vulcano, our next destination for the day tour.
 Vulcano is a paradise for hiking and outdoor activities.

 Moreover, if you want to detox, the hot spring mud baths are open for a small fee.
 We (almost) stepped up to the crater and turned back as it started to rain.
 It’s about one hour walk through the volcanic hills to reach the summit.
 If you are into walking and hiking, Vulcano and Salina are the best islands to add to an active Sicily itinerary.